gquetel/gaur/README.md

 GAUR is a tool to instrument Bison grammar.
 Given an input grammar file, it injects code to automatically and transparently produce sequences of semantics.
-A sequence of semantics corresponds to the operations performed on the system for one user input.
+A sequence of semantics corresponds to the operations performed on the system for one parser input.
 This project relies on `pygaur` to generate flag values for each grammar rule, the project is available at [pygaur](https://github.com/gquetel/pygaur).

 # Installation
 Gaur requires `gcc`, `flex` and `bison`.
 After cloning this repository GAUR can be built as follows: